MagnusHambleton/art/_posts/2019-12-07-pointilism-live.markdown

 tags:
   - processing
 ---
 Gradually build a picture through randomly generated points of colours.
 Give it approximately 3 minutes of run time.
+Press any key to pause/play the simulation.
+Press the 's' key to export a snapshot.